FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 + Coordinate Units (units).
 Coordinate Units are used to define distances when setting x and y coordinates.

-Now let’s see the effect of the 0.00 settings for the false easting and northing.
+Now we can see the effect of the 0.00 settings for the false easting and northing.
 The x-origin is approximately -95.85 and the y-origin is approximately 37.16.

 You may have noticed that GIS layers (aka. “themes”) in the Layers panel have a box with an X in it.
 Layers can be turned off and on by unchecking and checking that box.